tommullens1/copilot-agent-governance/README.md

-# Copilot Agent Governance Template
+# Copilot Agent governance template

 This repository contains a practical governance template for Copilot Agents in Power Platform and Microsoft 365.